dotnet/vscode-dotnet-pack/README.md

 ## .NET Interactive Notebooks

-[.NET Interactive Notebooks extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) provides support for using .NET Interactive in a Visual Studio Code notebook. .NET Interactive takes the power of .NET and embeds it into *your* interactive experiences.
+[Polyglot Notebooks extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) provides support for using Polyglot Notebooks in a Visual Studio Code notebook.
+Polyglot Notebooks takes the power of .NET and embeds it into *your* interactive experiences.
 Share code, explore data, write, and learn across your apps in ways you couldn't before.

 - [Notebooks](#notebooks-with-net): Jupyter, nteract, and Visual Studio Code
 - [Code bots](https://github.com/CodeConversations/CodeConversations)